 For those transmitters that adopted Accounting Standards for Not-for-Profit Organizations for purposes of financial reporting, revenue requirement applications must be filed on the basis of this accounting standard.

-USGAAP or ASPE Application

-The OEB requires a utility that adopts USGAAP or ASPE, in its first revenue requirement application following the adoption of the new accounting standard, to provide the following:

-Evidence of the eligibility of the utility under the governing securities legislation to report financial information using that standard (if applicable)

-A copy of the authorization to use the standard from the corresponding Canadian securities regulator (if applicable)

-Evidence demonstrating the benefits and potential disadvantages to the utility and its ratepayers of using the alternate accounting standard for rate regulation

-Exhibit 1 - Administrative Documents
+Exhibit 1 – Application Overview and Administrative Documents

-The items identified in this Exhibit provide the background and summary to the application as filed and are grouped into four sections:
+The items identified in this exhibit provide the background and summary to the application as filed and are grouped into six sections:

-Executive Summary
+Application Summary and Business Plan

+Transmission System Overview

 Customer Engagement

 Financial Information

+Performance Measurement and Reporting

 Administration

-Executive Summary
+Application Summary and Business Plan

-This section is the opportunity for the applicant to provide an overview of key elements of its application and its overall business strategy.
+This section provides the opportunity for the applicant to provide an overview of key elements of its application and its overall business strategy.
 A transmitter should provide the OEB with a broad overview of the utility, past and expected performance, and its plans for the future.
-The overview should include information about the transmitter’s objectives and business plan, how these relate to what is being sought in the application and, where applicable, how they align with the objectives of the RRFE.
+The overview should include information about the transmitter’s objectives and business plan, how these relate to what is being sought in the application and, where applicable, how they align with the objectives of the RRF.
 The application should also describe whether and how the transmitter’s objectives reflect customer feedback.

-The Executive Summary must contain a brief summary of the following items in the application.
+The Application Summary must contain a brief summary of the following items in the application.
 Applicants must separately identify all proposed changes to revenue requirement that will have a material impact on customers, including any changes that may affect particular customer groups.

 Revenue Requirement